0oooo/soundbox/README.md

 ## Technical background

-This project uses processing 3, a Xbox one Kinect (or Kinect 2.0) connected to a windows machine (windows 10, ).
+This project uses processing 3, a Xbox one Kinect (or Kinect 2.0) connected to a windows machine (windows 10, graphic card: GeForce 1080ti).
 Follow the instructions to install your Kinect: https://www.microsoft.com/en-us/download/details.aspx?id=44561
 If you wish to use MacOS or Linux, a library exists https://github.com/OpenKinect/libfreenect2/blob/master/README.md which works for kinect 2.
 Another one exists for the version 1.

 ## Process